-From 2006 to 2016, British Columbia's housing supply grew from about 1.6 million to about 1.9 million, an increase of about 15%.
+From 2006 to 2016, British Columbia's housing supply grew from 1.6 million to 1.9 million, an increase of about 15%.
 By comparison, the CVRD's housing supply grew slightly more slowly, from 31,000 to 35,000 for a total of 13% growth during this decade.
-Increasing by 9% from 1,495 housing units in 2006 to 1,630 housing units in 2016, electoral area E had less rapid housing growth within the CVRD.
+Increasing by 7% from 535 housing units in 2006 to 575 housing units in 2016, electoral area I had less rapid housing growth than the CVRD.

-See Table 29: Housing units by jurisdiction over time from 2006-2016 and Figure 13: Five-year growth and ten-year housing supply growth by jurisdiction from 2006-2016.
+See Table 28: Housing units by jurisdiction over time from 2006-2016 and Figure 13: Five-year growth and ten-year housing supply growth by jurisdiction from 2006-2016.

-These trends are all similar to trends in population, except that household sizes in BC, the CVRD and electoral area E are decreasing, so housing supply has tended to increase faster than population.
+These trends are all similar to trends in population, except that household sizes in BC, the CVRD and electoral area I are decreasing, so housing supply has tended to increase faster than population.

-Electoral area E has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC:
+Electoral area I has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC: